sameeri/curriculum-vitae/README.md

 * Humility
 * Simplicity
 * Honesty
+* Listening to people
-* Listening to people, supporting them with strong encouragement
+* Giving support and strong encouragement for people in need
 * Spirituality
 * Self-Retrospection
 * Observation
 * Being Passionate
+* Continuous pursuit of Knowledge
+*

 ##### People